What does it mean to be diagnosed with primary progressive MS?

-As each person’s MS is different, no one can predict how much your MS might, or might not, affect you.
+As everyone's MS is different, it's difficult to predict how much your MS will affect you.
 You’ll have your own way of thinking about disability and it will be up to you to choose how you define yourself.
 MS may affect what you can do but only you can decide if this is disabling.
 As the symptoms of MS vary so much, you may have different views of yourself at different times.